ahenrij/PDL_1920_groupe-7/README.md

 the current objective is to have a better extractor than the other versions.

 ## Getting Started
-clone https://github.com/manuc352/PDL_1920_groupe-7 for development and testing purposes
+clone https://github.com/awadiaby/PDL_1920_groupe-7/ for development and testing purposes

 ## Prerequisites
 #### For Users
 * JRE >= 1.8
+* use the java version 8
+* use the jUnit version 5
 * java IDE  (Eclispe,Intelliji Idea etc..)
 * [Maven](https://maven.apache.org/) - Dependency Management to get all dependencies of this project.
 * for installing and testing we are inviting you to click on, this below link